 Based on her collective work and life experiences in nearly 90 countries, Li brings a rare sensibility to the original content she creates and directs.
 Through observation and forging friendships on her journeys, she reveals a more intimate and genuine representation of her characters.
 Having been a fine-art oil painter led her to develop a deep understanding of lighting a set, integrating colours and selecting camera angles and movements required for composing scenes.

 Li previously worked as a media project consultant for Plan, CARE, the International Rescue Committee, the Inter-American Development Bank and other NGO’s in the Democratic Republic of Congo, South Africa, Togo and Uganda.
-Li was commissioned as a documentary photographer covering human interest stories in Honduras, Papua New Guinea, Ethiopia, Guatemala and Haiti.
+Li was commissioned as a documentary filmmaker and photographer covering human interest stories in Honduras, Papua New Guinea, Ethiopia, Guatemala and Haiti.

 During her humanitarian work she was granted Special Consultative Status with the United Nations Economic and Social Council and membership in the Clinton Global Initiative.
 Li served on the Board of Directors for The World Affairs Council of New Orleans and gave film and media presentations at the Arizona Refugee Resettlement Annual Conference and Arts in Education program at Harvard University, Peace Corps Uganda Headquarters, International School of Uganda, Syracuse University London Centre and Johns Hopkins School of Advanced International Studies.